 The Slidell metropolitan planning area lies in the southeastern corner of St. Tammany Parish.
-In 2020 the population of the MPA was xx,xxx.
+In 2019 the population of the MPA was just over 120,000.
 In addition to Slidell itself, significant population and/or employment centers in the Slidell MPA include Lacombe, Pearl River, and Eden Isles.